 Brunei is increasingly well known for its fabulous wreck diving.
 Warm tropical waters delight divers of all levels.
 As do unpolluted oceans & uncrowded beaches.

 Cambodia’s tropical waters are teeming with marine life and colorful reefs.
 Some of the most unexpected diving in Southeast Asia can be found in Cambodia, with its stretch of coastline and small is...

 Uncrowded dive sites full of an astounding array of biodiversity bewitch divers who enjoy 40 meter visibility, walls that drop into infinity, a WWII wreck and incredibly colorful coral reefs.

 Diving in East Timor is brilliant.
 You’ll have great visibility for the plentiful encounters with whales and dolphins.
 Primary dive locations are Dili & Atauro Island.

 India, incredibly unique, has countless opportunities for exploration.
 Scuba dive in blue lagoons, trek through steamy jungles or hustle through a bustling city - all in the span of a single day.

-Indonesia consists of 13,466 islands between Southeast Asia and Australia.
-With 25% of the world’s species of fish, and 15% of its coral, this beautiful country is a must for any passionate diver.
+With a quarter of the planet’s fish species and 15% of its coral, abundant Indonesia is a must for any passionate diver.